-Colgate Rochester Crozer Divinity School (CRCDS) in collaboration with Bexley Hall Seabury Western Federation and The Episcopal Diocese of Rochester offers Episcopal students preparing for ordination the opportunity to earn a Master of Divinity degree from CRCDS concurrently with an Anglican Studies Certificate from Bexley Seabury.
+Colgate Rochester Crozer Divinity School (CRCDS) in collaboration with Bexley-Seabury Federation and The Episcopal Diocese of Rochester offers Episcopal students preparing for ordination the opportunity to earn a Master of Divinity degree from CRCDS concurrently with an Anglican Studies Certificate from Bexley-Seabury.

-The Anglican Studies Certificate consists of six (6) courses taken over the duration of a student’s M.Div. program at CRCDS.
+The Anglican Studies Certificate consists of five (5) three-credit courses and one no-credit course in Canon Law taken over the duration of a student’s M.Div. program at CRCDS.
 These courses fulfill the canonical requirements for pre-ordination education as stipulated in the Canons of the Episcopal Church USA and fit within the eight (8) electives available to students enrolled in the M.Div. program at CRCDS.
 Areas of study will include the following:

-The program will also offer opportunities for Anglican formation in the form of daily offices, weekly Eucharist, and ongoing spiritual and theological reflection throughout the student’s course of study.
+The program will also offer opportunities for Anglican formation in the form of daily offices, regular Eucharist, and ongoing spiritual and theological reflection throughout the student’s course of study.

-Students enrolling in the certificate program may access courses in a variety of ways: online delivery methods, hybrid courses (half online and half in either Chicago or Columbus), one-week intensives in January or June, or courses taught by CRCDS faculty associates or Bexley Seabury faculty on the CRCDS campus.
+Students enrolling in the certificate program may access courses in a variety of ways: online delivery methods, hybrid courses (half online and half in Chicago), one-week intensives in January or June, or courses taught by CRCDS faculty associates or Bexley Seabury faculty on the CRCDS campus.

-More information about the Bexley Seabury may be found online at this link.
+More information about Bexley-Seabury may be found online at this link.

 Admission to the Master of Divinity program at CRCDS and to the Anglican Certificate program requires a completed four-year degree from a regionally accredited college or university with a minimum GPA of 2.75 on a 4.0 scale.